b23prodtm/balena-webcam/README.md

 ## Node Package Manager

   This project depends on npmjs [balena-cloud-apps](https://www.npmjs.com/package/balena-cloud-apps).
-Please call `npm link balena-cloud-apps && npm update` whenever the system complains about `balena_deploy` not found.
+Please call `npm install balena-cloud-apps && npm update` whenever the system complains about `balena_deploy` not found.
 After npm install succeeded, HuewizPi can be dbuilt and optionally deployed to the device